Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Random matrix model: free fermions

 This argument highlights a key feature of the many-body spectrum: it is just the sum of single particle excitation energies.
 We expect that if we add four fermion interactions to the random matrix model, we will obtain quasiparticle excitations in a Fermi liquid state whose energies add to give many-particle excitations.
-This can be checked for weak interactions by a perturbative calculation, and also holds non-perturbatively as shown by dynamical mean-field theory~\cite{DMFT}, which is exact for the random matrix Hubbard model with a local interaction.
+This can be checked for weak interactions by a perturbative calculation, in SYK models with random hopping \cite{Parcollet1,Balents}, and also holds non-perturbatively as shown by dynamical mean-field theory~\cite{DMFT}, which is exact for the random matrix Hubbard model with a local interaction.
 Therefore, we expect the general form of Eq. (\ref{rm7}) to continue to hold even with interactions.
 However, we will see at the end of Section~\ref{sec:schwarzian} that such a decomposition into quasiparticle excitations does not hold for the SYK model.

 We can also estimate the lifetime of the quasiparticles at weak coupling by a perturbative computation based on Fermi's Golden Rule: we obtain $1/\tau \sim U^2 T^2/t^3$ at low $T$ with $U$ the strength of the local interaction.
 As this is parametrically smaller than a thermal excitation energy $\sim T$, quasiparticles remain well-defined excitations.
 The existence of such quasiparticles can be diagnosed from the poles of the energy-resolved Green's function to be presented in Eq.~(\ref{eq:G_energyresolved}), supplemented by the self-energy as defined in Sec.~\ref{sec:EDMFT} to account for interactions, while the energy integrated (local) Green's function Eq.~(\ref{GFsoln}) yields the disorder-averaged total density of states.